expr-lang/expr/docs/Getting-Started.md

 }
 ```

 You may use existing types.

 For example, an environment can be a struct.
-The
+And structs methods can be used as
+functions.
+Expr supports embedded structs and methods defines on them too.

-struct fields can be renamed by adding struct tags such as `expr:"name"`.
+The struct fields can be renamed by adding struct tags such as `expr:"name"`.

 ```go
 package main